Sustainable food futures within safe operating spaces – SOS.aquaterra

-Population growth and climate change will increase the pressure on meeting the increased food demand within the carrying capacity of nature in the future.
-SOS.aquaterra takes up this challenge by identifying socio-economically feasible ways to meet future food demand within key planetary boundaries for food production, through water-land-nutrient-food system-thinking.
-The project aims to develop novel, integrated modelling and data analysis methods by using global open spatio-temporal datasets together with outputs from global agrological and hydrological models.
+SOS.aquaterra takes up this challenge by identifying socio-economically feasible measures to meet future food demand which respect the key planetary boundaries for food production: water, land, nutrients and biosphere integrity.
+We develop a novel integrated modelling framework and data analysis methods that exploit the rapidly increasing open global spatio-temporal datasets together and outputs from global agrological and hydrological models.